Skip to main content

 Florida State University’s information security and privacy policies and procedures effectively addresses the need to protect confidential and sensitive information that is maintained in the various spheres of University activities.
 The research setting poses particular information security risks and challenges, including regulatory and contractual constraints that require additional policy provisions and protective measures.
 To protect research data appropriately and effectively, FSU’s researchers, research oversight bodies, and information technology staff must understand and carry out their responsibilities related to data security.

-FSU's Information Privacy Policy and Information Security Policy establish a framework of minimum standards and best practices for the protection of protected and private data and security of data and IT resources at the university.
+FSU's Information Technology Security and Information Assurance Policy establishes a framework of minimum standards and best practices for the protection of protected and private data and security of data and IT resources at the university.

 See also Securing Human Subjects Research Data.